-A primary goal of the IRP is to ensure Idaho Power's system has sufficient resources to reliably serve customer demand and flexible capacity needs over the 20-year planning period.
+The primary goal of the IRP is to ensure Idaho Power's system has sufficient resources to reliably serve customer demand and flexible capacity needs over the 20-year planning period.
 The company has historically developed portfolios to eliminate resource deficiencies identified in a 20-year load and resource balance.
-Under this process, Idaho Power developed portfolios which were quantifiably demonstrated to eliminate the identified resource deficiencies, and qualitatively varied by resource type, where the varied resource types considered reflected the company's understanding that the financial performance of a resource class is dependent on future conditions in energy markets and energy policy.
+Under this process, Idaho Power developed portfolios that were quantifiably demonstrated to eliminate the identified resource deficiencies, and qualitatively varied by resource type, in which the considered resource types reflected Idaho Power's understanding that the economic performance of a resource class is dependent on future conditions in energy markets and energy policy.

-1 Idaho Power has a regulatory obligation to construct and provide transmission service to network or wholesale customers pursuant to a FERC tariff.
+&lt;sup>1 Idaho Power has a regulatory obligation to construct and provide transmission service to network or wholesale customers pursuant to a FERC tariff.

-2 Idaho Power has a regulatory obligation to construct and operate its system to reliably meet the needs of native load or retail customers.
+&lt;sup>2 Idaho Power has a regulatory obligation to construct and operate its system to reliably meet the needs of native load or retail customers.

-Idaho Power received comments on the 2017 IRP encouraging the use of capacity expansion modeling for 2019 IRP portfolio development.
-In response to this encouragement, the company elected to use the AURORA model's capacity expansion modeling capability to develop portfolios for the 2019 IRP.
+Idaho Power received comments on the 2017 IRP encouraging the use of Capacity Expansion Modeling (CEM) for 2019 IRP portfolio development.
+In response, the company elected to use the AURORA model's capacity expansion modeling capability to develop portfolios for the 2019 IRP.
 Under this process, the alternative future scenarios are formulated first, and then the AURORA model is used to develop portfolios optimal to the selected alternative future scenarios.
-For example, the AURORA model can be expected under an alternative future scenario having high natural gas price and/or high cost of carbon to develop a portfolio having substantial expansion of non-carbon emitting VER, as such a portfolio is likely well fit for such a scenario.
+For example, the AURORA CEM can be expected under an alternative future scenario using a high natural gas price forecast and/or high cost of carbon to produce a portfolio having substantial expansion of non-carbon emitting resources, such as wind and solar generation, because a portfolio is likely to be economic under such a scenario.

-The use of capacity expansion modeling has resulted in a departure from the practice of developing resource portfolios to specifically eliminate resource deficiencies identified by a load and resource balance.
-Under the capacity expansion modeling approach used for the 2019 IRP, the AURORA model selects from the variety of supply- and demand-side resource options available to it to develop portfolios optimal for the given alternative future scenarios with the objective of meeting a 15-percent planning margin and regulating reserve requirements associated with balancing load and wind- and solar-plant output.
-The model can also simulate retirement of existing generation units if economical as well as build resources that are economic absent a defined capacity need.
+The use of capacity expansion modeling has resulted in a departure from Idaho Power's formerly employed practice of developing resource portfolios to specifically eliminate resource deficiencies identified by a load and resource balance.
+Under the capacity expansion modeling approach used for the 2019 IRP, the AURORA model selects from the variety of supply- and demand-side resource options to develop portfolios that are least-cost for the given alternative future scenarios with the objective of meeting a 15-percent planning margin and regulating reserve requirements associated with balancing load, wind, and solar-plant output.
+The model can also select to retire existing generation units, as well as build resources based on economics absent a defined capacity need.
 The capacity expansion modeling process is discussed in further detail in Chapter 8.